Why Small Businesses Are Replacing Chatbots with AI Agents in 2026

 AI Agent vs Chatbot: What's the Difference (And Why It Matters for Your Business)

 Chatbots follow scripts.
 AI agents take action.
-Here's why service businesses are ditching chatbots for autonomous AI agents that actually book appointments, collect payments, and handle customers 24/7.
+Here's why service businesses are ditching chatbots for autonomous AI agents that actually qualify leads, move conversations forward, and handle customers 24/7.

 Why 80% of People Hate Chatbots (And How Your Business Can Be Different)